Staying Sane at Home with Your Kids

 Spend Time with your Spouse

 One last idea – if you have kids, feed them their supper, put them to bed at the usual time, then make a special meal for you and your spouse.
 This lets you decompress a little and spend time together since most of us can’t go out to eat right now.
 It also saves you money – this is something my husband and I do once every so often, even in those long-ago days before quarantine and self-isolation, as it’s much cheaper than a babysitter and restaurant food!
 This also gives you and your spouse some quality time together.
 If your kids are older and don’t go to bed very early, just have them spend quiet time in their rooms instead.
 Happy, loving parents make for happy, well-adjusted kids, so consider this an investment in your kids, marriage, and bank account.
+Having a good marriage will help keep you sane at home with your kids.

 You’ll notice that this post doesn’t focus specifically on saving money – but you don’t have to spend money to do any of these ideas, either.
 Most of us are not going out to shop right now, and hopefully, by keeping yourself and your kids on a schedule of sorts and finding things to do together, you can avoid impulse online shopping.
 I hope this gives you some inspiration to find your own frugal fun right here at home!